NIMO: a Nonlinear Interpretable MOdel: Proposed approach

-\paragraph{Implementation details} The proposed model in Eq.~\eqref{eq:nimo_model_definition} requires $d$ different neural networks, which can require significant memory in high-dimensional settings.
-Instead, we use a single shared network $g_{\u}$ and employ positional encoding to make the network aware of which component is being queried.
-This can be easily done by appending the positional encoding of the $j$-th component to the input $\xj$.
-In practice, $g_{\u}$ takes the full vector $\x$ as input and we can simply mask out the $j$-th component of $\x$ to get $g_{\u}(\xj)$.
-Furthermore, we enforce $g_{\u}(\xj=\bm{0})=0$ by design by simply subtracting the mean prediction at each forward pass: $g_{\u}(\xj) \coloneqq g_{\u}(\xj)-g_{\u}(\bm{0})$.
+\paragraph{Implementation details} A naive implementation of Eq.~\ref{eq:nimo_model_definition} requires $d$ separate neural networks, which is impractical in high-dimensional settings.
+To address this, we use a single shared network $g_{\u}$ and provide it with positional information to distinguish between features.
+Concretely, we append a positional encoding of the index $j$ to the masked input vector $\xj$, where the $j$-th component of $\x$ is set to zero.
+This way, $g_{\u}$ can learn feature-specific corrections while reusing parameters across all features.
+Finally, to enforce the interpretability constraint $g_{\u}(\mathbf{0})=0$, we simply subtract the mean prediction in each forward pass: $g_{\u}(\xj) \coloneqq g_{\u}(\xj)-g_{\u}(\bm{0})$.